tlevine/united-states-middlenames/readme.md

 Jobs are distributed across computers on a local network, and results are sent back to the MongoDB.

+But I think I'm going to put them in MySQL, actually, because that will be easier to load into R.

 This particular network is composed of cheap computers connected by 100Mbps ethernet.
 The computer running Mongo has relatively a lot of RAM.